Last updated on May 3rd, 2018

 So, after staying with Bhutanese families in a typical Bhutan homestay or farmhouse, do you have to tip the host of the farmhouse?
 The host must have been paid already for your stay.
 Again do you have to tip?

 It all depends on you.
-If you feel that they have given you exceptional Bhutan homestay or farmhouse hospitality and services, you might consider tipping few bucks when you leave.
-But it’s also not compulsory.
+If you feel that they have given you exceptional Bhutan homestay or farmhouse hospitality and services, you might consider tipping few bucks inside an envelope when you leave.
+But it’s also not a compulsory thing.

 Tipping in Bhutan – Question of YES or NO